Mlika-Gaith/spring-boot-microservices-course-2/README.md

 <h4> API gateway </h4>

-<p>this component is a central entry point for a microservices
+<p>This component is a central entry point for a microservices
 architecture, efficiently directing and managing incoming requests from clients to various underlying services.</p>